-This option allows CREC Program members to view some of our past CREC seminars and take an online quiz for credit.
-CREC Program members that have completed the initial core training can use this option once per 3-year cycle.
-The CREC Administrator receives a copy of all completed quizzes.
+This option allows CREC program members to view some of our past seminars and take an online quiz for credit.
+CREC program members that have completed the initial core training can use this option once per 3-year cycle.
+The CREC team receives a copy of all completed quizzes.
 Your CREC account will be updated within one business day.

 - National Drug Abuse Treatment Clinical Trials Network (NDAT CTN)

 - National Institute of Allergy and Infectious Diseases (NIAID): GCP Learning Center

 - National Center for Advancing Translational Science - Society of Behavioral Medicine